-Issue Date: 12/30/2016 Page 35 of 95 Issuing Authority: Quality Manager All printed copies are uncontrolled
+Revision 5 Issue Date: 12/19/2017 Page 35 of 95 Issuing Authority: Quality Manager All printed copies are uncontrolled

-- 4.1.5 Black Powder/Adhesive Lift Method - 4.1.5.1 Lightly powder the portion of friction ridge skin to be printed using a fiberglass brush and black powder. - 4.1.5.2 Choose an adhesive lift of appropriate size and remove the backing. - 4.1.5.3 Place the powder-processed skin onto the adhesive lift and ensure that it makes good contact. - 4.1.5.4 Carefully remove the adhesive from the skin and smooth an acetate cover over the lift avoiding creases and air pockets. - 4.1.5.6 All exemplars should be marked with the date, analyst's name, case number (if known) and subject's name (if known).
+- 4.1.4.2 These prints may be obtained through traditional inking methods or by using the black powder/adhesive lift method. - 4.1.5 Black Powder/Adhesive Lift Method - 4.1.5.1 Lightly powder the portion of friction ridge skin to be printed using a fiberglass brush and black powder. - 4.1.5.2 Choose an adhesive lift of appropriate size and remove the backing. - 4.1.5.3 Place the powder-processed skin onto the adhesive lift and ensure that it makes good contact. - 4.1.5.4 Carefully remove the adhesive from the skin and smooth an acetate cover over the lift avoiding creases and air pockets. - 4.1.5.5 All exemplars should be marked with the date, analyst's name, case number (if known) and subject's name (if known).